bcgov/platform-developer-docs/src/docs/reusable-code-and-services/reusable-services-list.md

 To get a sandbox APIkey with a maximum rate of 1000 requests per minute, visit the [Geocoder API console](https://catalogue.data.gov.bc.ca/dataset/bc-address-geocoder-web-service).

 You can get an unrestricted APIkey for use in government applications by opening a ticket with the [Data Systems & Services request system](https://api.gov.bc.ca/).

+## CICD Pipeline Templates

+[The Pipeline Templates repository](https://github.com/bcgov/pipeline-templates) provides different options to setup your CICD pipeline in OpenShift.
+You can find pipeline samples that contain common CICD pipeline stages to reuse for your project.

+### Features
+CICD Pipeline Templates including:
+- OpenShift Pipeline (aka Tekton) examples:
+    - installation guide on how to setup pipeline on either your local workspace or from a docker container
+    - example on a react app build and deploy
+    - example on using builda to build and push an image
+    - example on build and deploy application via helm
+    - example on maven build
+    - example on codeql scan
+    - example on sonar scan
+    - example on trivy scan
+    - example on owasp scan
+- GitHub Actions templates for the above examples

+### How To
+If you are looking to use OpenShift Pipeline, follow this [guide](https://github.com/bcgov/pipeline-templates/tree/main/tekton).
+You can also find a OCP 201 training video recorded about OpenShift Pipeline [here](https://github.com/bcgov/devops-platform-workshops/blob/master/openshift-201/pipelines.md).
+If you are looking to use Github Actions, refer to this [guide](https://github.com/bcgov/pipeline-templates/blob/main/docs/github.md).

 ## Common Document Generation Service
 Use the Common Document Generation Service (CDOGS) to generate PDF or XML-based documents (ex: docx, xlsx, pptx, odt, ods, odp, and html).
 The CDOGS API can merge complex datasets into document templates.
 It supports any XML-based document templates including but not limited to Microsoft Office, LibreOffice, and OpenOffice.